dardanbujupaj/godot-recorder/README.md

 ## Configuration

 ### Framerate
 The framerate of the recording.
 Make sure to pick a value thats actually possible to record.
+(If you're using a framerate higher than the one your game is running at, you will get strange results.
+Also GIF allows maximal Framerate of 50)
-(0 < framrate <= 60 should be reasonable) Higher framerate will give you smoother animations but will also make the filesize larger.
+Higher framerate will give you smoother animations but will also make the filesize larger.

+### Animation format
+Currently there are two available formats to export an animation to:

+#### GIF
+Produces a GIF of the recording.
+Support on basically every platforms and probably the format you want to go for.

+#### APNG (Animated PNG)
+The resulting file is an [animated PNG](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/APNG).
+Animated PNGs are supported by all modern browsers.

+#### PNG sequence
+Animation is stored as a series of PNG-images.
+The filenames are extended with the index of the animation (e.g \_0001.png, \_0002.png, ...).

 ### Color type
 You can choose between four color types.

 | Color type | Color | Transparent | Byte/Pixel |
 |-|:-:|:-:|:-:|